Frequently Asked Questions

 Q: ARE THERE ANY TIME CUT OFFS?

-Cut-off times will only apply for the 45km event and be enforced at the start of the long loop to the Wildflower Gardens.
-This is located at the bottom of the Sphinx stairs at the 24km point.
-Runners will need to be here by 10:30am otherwise they will not be able to proceed to the St Ives wildflower gardens but directed back along the trail to the finish.
-Please Note: If you are aiming to complete the Triple Trail Challenge in 2018 you need to complete the full 22km or 45km course.
+Cut-off times will only apply for the 45km event and be enforced at the start of the out and back section behind "The Landings", approximately 1km after the Aid Station at the Sphinx, 25km into the event.
+Runners will need to be here by 10:45am, runners arriving after this time will be directed to continue along the rest of the race route as per normal.
+Alternatively for a shorter route back to the finish you will be given the option of following the rest of the 12km course to the finish line at Bobbin Head.
+Either option will allow you to be classified as a 22km finisher.
+Please Note: If you are aiming to complete the Triple Trail Challenge you need to complete the full 22km or 45km course.
 If you miss the time cut off for the 45km course and have to therefore revert to the 22km course, you will still be regarded as a 22km finisher for the purpose of the Triple Trail Challenge.
-If you make the 24km time cut off and are a 45km participant, it is at this 24km point that you must decide if you will revert to the 22km course or continue on and complete the full 45km course.
-If you decide to continue and end up dropping out between 24km and 45km you will be classified as a 45km DNF and therefore ineligible for the Triple Trail Challenge honours.
+If you make the time cut off and are a 45km participant, it is at this point that you must decide if you will revert to the 22km course or continue on and complete the full 45km course.
+If you decide to continue and end up dropping out between you will be classified as a 45km DNF and therefore ineligible for the Triple Trail Challenge honours.
 You will not be classified as a finisher in regards to the Triple Trail Challenge for only having completed the 12km course.

 Q: WILL I BE GIVEN A START WAVE TIME FOR MY RESPECTIVE COURSE DISTANCE?